NEWS

 Courses Offered

 The MFA in Creative Writing is a 45-credit-hour terminal degree.
-30 hours of the degree are completed at six different residencies, while the remaining 15 hours are facilitated through online workshops throughout the accelerated program, which can be completed in less than two years.
+30 hours of the degree are completed at four different residencies, while the remaining 15 hours are facilitated through online workshops throughout the accelerated program, which can be completed in less than two years.

 For additional information on MFA courses and for the current official degree plan, see the HCU Course Catalog or select any course below for more details...